Tech-ware/Easy-MoE/README.md

 The dataset expected by Easy-MoE should be in JSONL format, as shown below:

-{“question”: “What’s your name?”, “answer”: “I’m MoE Transformer.”}
-{“question”: “What can you do?”, “answer”: “I generate text and provide answers to inquiries.”}
+{“question”: “What’s your name?”, “answer”: “I’m MoE Transformer.”}\n {“question”: “What can you do?”, “answer”: “I generate text and provide answers to inquiries.”}